seomoz/plines/README.md

 # returns whether or not the job batch is finished.
 job_batch.complete?

+# returns the data hash that was used to enqueue the job batch
+job_batch.data

 # cancels all remaining jobs in this batch
 job_batch.cancel!